Isaridius/cuddly_python/README.md

-This is Andrew Tang code
-It is very very messy
-Plz make sure you have proper precautions before looking at spaghetti thx
+Welcome to Andrew Tang's code.
+It is very bad.
+His own logic gates are absolutely buns.
+Therefore, have mercy.